Prince Harry and Meghan Markle Are Cousins According to This Family Tree

 Prince Harry and Meghan Markle's connection has taken on a whole new meaning.

-As royal watchers eagerly hope for a possible engagement announcement, a genealogical investigation by The Mail on Sunday has a surprising revelation about the couple.
+As royal watchers eagerly wait for a possible engagement announcement, a genealogical investigation by The Mail on Sunday has a surprising revelation about the couple.

 According to the findings, this pair is distant cousins through a late 15th century ancestor of the Queen Mother.